Filters

 Kalamazoo Institute of Arts 314 S Park St, Kalamazoo, MI, United States

-by Imani Perry Imani Perry explores the deep cultural and emotional ties between the history of Black people and the color blue.
+by Imani Perry About the Book: Imani Perry explores the deep cultural and emotional ties between the history of Black people and the color blue.
 From indigo cloths traded during slavery to blues music’s blend of sorrow and resilience, Perry weaves personal narrative, history, and art into a powerful meditation on race.
-Drawing on symbols like blue skies,…
+Drawing on symbols…

 Book Discussion: The Lantern of Lost Memories